yaoxuexa/CNNCS/README.md

 # Usage:

-To evaluate the proposed CNNCS method, You can clone this repo and run "CNNCS_test.m".
+To evaluate the proposed CNNCS method, You can just clone this repo and run the demo "CNNCS_test.m", which calls our trianed CNN-based regression model and completes the decoding, sparse recovery and other related processings.

 For training the whole CNNCS framework on your own data, the major procedures are as follows: